Reviews You Can Rely On

 Credit: Abriah Wofford

 Long-term maintenance of this product is as simple as changing the filter.
 The manufacturer recommends replacing the filter every 120 gallons or six months.
-The pitcher uses a Smartlight Filter to indicate when a filter needs changing.
+The pitcher uses a Smartlight Filter to indicate when a filter needs to be changed.
 The overall cost of a filter is rather affordable but slightly more expensive than its pitcher counterparts.
 The annual cost of this filter is associated with how often you need to change it.
 Annually, the Tahoe is one of the most affordable models at $30 per year.

 brita tahoe 10-cup pitcher with elite filter - the smartlight will help remind you to change your filter.